 Scholarships and Grants

-Harrisburg University is committed to providing a strong private college education at a reasonable cost.
-That’s why every first-year undergraduate student is automatically considered for a university-funded scholarship of at least $11,000.
-Transfer student scholarships start at $6,000*.
+Harrisburg University is committed to providing a strong, private college education at a reasonable cost.
+That’s why every first-year undergraduate student is automatically considered for a university-funded scholarship of at least $11,000, and transfer student scholarships start at $6,000*.

 Harrisburg Partnership Scholarship